Some TeX Developments

 sudo ./Build install

-The cpan line adds one module to Perl which for some reason biber’s installdeps routine doesn’t find automatically: if you miss this out then the build will fail.
+The cpan line adds one module to Perl which for some reason Biber’s installdeps routine doesn’t find automatically: if you miss this out then the build will fail.
 There are a lot of Perl questions while the additional modules are installed: I just say yes to all to them.
 The build itself is pretty quite, and it’s almost at the point of being trivial (the above instructions now seem to work on all the platforms I use).